The Charles T. Campbell Eye Microbiology Lab

 Aqueous and vitreous specimens

 The staining of aqueous and/or vitreous specimens is also diagnostic in detecting the appearance of bacteria, fungi, and the inflammatory response.
 ONLY TRAINED OPHTHALMOLOGISTS SHOULD OBTAIN INTRAOCULAR SPECIMENS.
 Aqueous and vitreous specimens should be placed directly on the slides from the tapping syringe and needle.
-The sample SHOULD not be smeared over the entire slide like a blood smear.
+The sample SHOULD NOT be smeared over the entire slide like a blood smear.
 This makes examining the slide more difficult.
-Slides are air dried, fixed, stained, and examined.
+Slides are air-dried, fixed, stained, and examined.
 Intraocular specimens awaiting transport to the laboratory are quite stable at room temperature.

 Top of Page

-Two slides for Gram and Giemsa staining.
+Slides for Gram and Giemsa